 East of the museum, following the river, is the Eingelesen Landako Park.
 The network of manicured lawns is home to the university library and the towering glass Torre Iberdrola, Bilbao’s tallest skyscraper, and another beautiful specimen of modern architecture.

-Follow the river past the modern shopping centre and you will arrive at the Casilda Iturrizar park, a landscaped, tree-lined park, full of fountains, ponds, and stone pergolas.
+Follow the river past the modern shopping center and you will arrive at the Casilda Iturrizar park, a landscaped, tree-lined park, full of fountains, ponds, and stone pergolas.

 Stay in Abandoibarra if you are visiting the Guggenheim is a top priority, you are a fan of modern art, you enjoy museums in general, you love contemporary architecture, you want a central location.